juju/docs/src/en/juju-concepts.md

 To see what you can do with charms visit the [Charms][charms] page.

+## Container

+In Juju, a *container* is a generic term that is used to refer to either a LXD-based machine or a KVM-based machine.

 ## Bundle

 A Juju *bundle* is a collection of charms which have been carefully combined